devpriyadharsan5/chronic-kidney-disease/README.md

 ### Recommendations:
 1. Incorporate regular screening for high-risk patients.
 2. Utilize the model to assist healthcare professionals in diagnosis and treatment planning.

-## Future Work

-1. Train the model on a larger and more diverse dataset for better generalization.
 2. Explore other advanced classification techniques.
 3. Implement model deployment for real-time CKD prediction in healthcare settings.